-Hobby box cost should drop somewhere around $70 at retail.
+Hobby boxes are online for around $90.
 Heritage will again be packaged in different methods at the retail level as well.
+You can buy boxes, sets and singles on eBay here.

 2019 Topps Heritage Base Set and Parallels